 The decision by Mr Mursi, whose Muslim Brotherhood has most seats, sets up a potential showdown with the military.

 However the situation is unclear as Egyptians elected Mr Mursi without a constitution and without his powers being defined.

-Because parliament has been dissolved, he was sworn in before the constitutional court rather than before MPs.'No appeal'
+Because parliament has been dissolved, he was sworn in before the constitutional court rather than before MPs.

 It was the Supreme Council of the Armed Forces (Scaf) that made the decision to dissolve parliament in June, after Egypt's Supreme Constitutional Court ruled that part of the election for parliament was unconstitutional.